Why Fewer Parameters = Safer Systems

 top_k

-Bad surface (5+ tunables encourages fragile behavior):
+Bad surface (lots of tunables encourage fragile behavior):

 ts